etleap/terraform-provider-etleap/docs/data-sources/connection_impact_radius.md

 ### Read-Only

-- `account_sid` (String) To find the Account SID to Impact Radius, click on the Cloud Icon in the bottom left > Click API > Find Rest API information
+- `account_sid` (String) To find the Account SID to Impact, click on the Cloud Icon in the bottom left > Click API > Find Rest API information
 - `active` (Boolean) Whether this connection has been marked as active.
 - `create_date` (String) The date and time when then the connection was created.
 - `default_update_schedule` (Attributes List) When an update schedule is not defined for a connection, the default schedule is used.
 The default defined individually per `pipelineMode` and may be subject to change. (see [below for nested schema](#nestedatt--default_update_schedule))